saifalbaghdadi/SAIF-Repo/README.md

 - 🥅 2022 Goals: Learn more about data science and AI.
 - ⚡ Fun fact: I love to draw and play guitar.

+## The three things I like the most in this universe
+- Space Science
+- New Technologies
+- Healthy food

+## I look forward to:
+- Deepening my knowledge in New Technology.
+- Build my first Robot .
+- Practice my English with the Becode people from abroad.
+- Looking for a new interesting job in IT.

+## Three things I value the most to work as a team:
+- Communication.
+- The possibility for everyone to experiment and try everything.
+- Structure, clarity in tasks and work division.

+## Fears I might have:
+- Being stuck during hours with the same bug.
+- Having trouble to reach for help.
+- Forgetting to feed the birds when I get home late.
 ---

 <img align="right" alt="saifalbaghdad Github Stats" src="https://github-readme-stats.vercel.app/api?username=saifalbaghdadi&show_icons=true&hide_border=true" />